ethereum-optimism/community-hub/src/docs/developers/bridge/standard-bridge.md

    ```

 1. You can "ask" the L2 token contract by calling it.
-   ERC-20 tokens that can use the standard bridge not only have a `l2Bridge` method, but that methoed returns `0x4200...0010`.
+   ERC-20 tokens that can use the standard bridge not only if they:
+   - Have an `l2Bridge` method
+   - That method returns `0x4200...0010`.

    For example, [this link](https://optimistic.etherscan.io/address/0xe0bb0d3de8c10976511e5030ca403dbf4c25165b#readContract) can be used to see that `0xBTC` uses the standard bridge.

    Note that you cannot query the L1 token contract the same way.